ssahasra/HIP/tests/hostcall/README.md

     calls to the library functions.
 The result is that the device-to-host communication for the printf service is tested without relying on the compiler pass for lowering printf calls.

+  * **printf:** Exercise the actual HIP printf functionality.
+The set of tests demonstrate quite a few combinations of the POSIX format specifiers.
+They also test divergent invocations of printf in multiple waves.